 Tomatoes are the main ingredient in tomato juice, and that's all you need for a basic juice.
-However, you'll find that it has a better taste, if you season it with a little salt and black pepper.
+You'll find that it has a better taste if you season it with a little salt and black pepper.
 Other spices can be added as well.
-Consider adding a little paprika, onion powder, celery salt, or anything in your spice rack that seems like a good fit.
+Consider adding a little paprika, onion powder, celery salt, other flavored salts, or anything in your spice rack that seems like a good fit.

 The old-fashioned way to juice tomatoes eliminates the need for a juicer.
 It's a relatively simple process, and in the end, you'll have jars of perfectly preserved tomato juice.

 Begin by washing your tomatoes.
 Then, remove the core, blossom ends, and any damaged spots.
 Cut the clean tomatoes into quarters, and place them in a saucepan.
 Turn on the heat, and simmer for 30 minutes, or until they're tender.

 Press the tomatoes through a food mill, strainer or sieve to separate the juice from the chunks of fruit.
 Return the resulting juice to the stove and add any seasonings you like to suit your taste.
 Then, bring the juice to a boil to marry the flavors.
 Just don't cook the juice for too long.
 Spices can't take too much heat.
 Let this juice cool and then proceed with your preferred storing method.